talwrii/twitter-exodus/readme.md

 * [Move accounts to a different server if the server is slow](https://blog.djnavarro.net/posts/2022-11-03_what-i-know-about-mastodon/#how-do-i-move-my-account-to-a-new-server)

+This is a link to [an extended guide](https://github.com/joyeusenoelle/GuideToMastodon.

 ## Additional benefits to switching to mastodon

 * The servers you might sign up to might form a group of people or be part of an identity you value.